MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/update-rollout-timelime.md

 If it happens that you schedule the update of your environment on a date when the updates are postponed, your update will not be performed.
 Microsoft will not send separate notification about this.
 You can reschedule the update to a later date, or you can wait until you have received the email notification that the updates have been resumed and schedule the update at that time.
 All environments that missed their scheduled update date will be rescheduled automatically to run the update in 7 days from the date the updates were resumed, but you can change that date to any other allowed date, including the current date.

-If you did not explicitly set a date for your environment update in #TAC, this environment will be picked up for updating automatically, shortly after the updates have been resumed.
+If you did not explicitly set a date for your environment update in the [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)], this environment will be picked up for updating automatically, shortly after the updates have been resumed.
 The update will of course still be executed within the specified update time window.

 <!--### Prepare for major updates with preview environments